 In the early 20th century, members of the MacRae clan (this castle is now the ancestral seat of the MacRae clan, although it was at first given to the Clan MacKenzie in the 13th century), decided to restore the castle to it's former glory and the results of their hardwork are what you see now.

-An interesting tid-bit here is that the castle was rebuilt according to surviving plans of the original castle and legend has it, according to a dream that came to Farquhar MacRae in which he saw exactly how the castle had looked during it's earliest times.
+The castle was rebuilt according to surviving plans of the original castle and legend has it, according to a dream that came to Farquhar MacRae in which he saw exactly how the castle had looked during it's earliest times.
+Amazing!

 To learn more about the detailed history of several castles in this area, including Castle Eilean Donan, check out this book....Mediaeval Castles of Skye and Lochalsh